canonical/ubuntu-security-guide/templates/doc/man7/usg-cis.md

 Also, note that level 2 profiles are an extension of level 1 profiles: **all rules applied on level 1 are also applied on level 2**.

 ## Profiles Targets
 This is self-explanatory: server profiles are made for Canonical Ubuntu Server images, while Workstation profiles are made for Workstation images, which generally implies the use of a graphical interface.
+The ec2 profile is a variant of the server profile that largely serves to remove some rules that do not apply to an ec2 environment.

 # CUSTOMIZING VARIABLES AFFECTING THE CIS PROFILES IMPLEMENTATIONS
 Some rules can be fine-tuned by changing their variables.